Anthropology

 The written portion of the general examination is “closed book” and conducted over an agreed-upon period of time during one working day, with that time being flexible depending on the particular circumstances of each student.
 The one-hour oral examination for each student is ordinarily scheduled to take place one week after the written general examination and is attended by all archaeology faculty in residence.
 Students are strongly encouraged to review the content of their written exam and to be prepared to answer questions related to that exam in addition to any other questions that the faculty may ask.

 Both the written and oral portions of the general examination normally take place in January before the beginning of the spring term.
-In preparation for the exam, students are strongly encouraged to review the past 15 years of general examinations given by the program, although starting in 2023 the general exam questions will be explicitly related to content covered in courses taken by the student.
+In preparation for the exam, students are strongly encouraged to review the past 15 years of general examinations given by the program, although starting in 2023 the general exam questions have been explicitly related to content covered in courses taken by the student.

 In those cases in which a student has already completed a master’s thesis or published a peer-reviewed paper in a journal, that student ordinarily will be allowed to submit that work in fulfillment of the qualifying paper requirement so long as the student is the sole author and submits all of the peer reviews along with the thesis/published paper.
 An exception may be made for cases in which additional authors are listed on the paper as a courtesy.